Our Latest Research

-Female Genital Mutilation (FGM) is a harmful traditional practice involving the cutting or removal of the external female genitals.
-It has existed for more than 2,000 years and is performed on girls from birth, up to just before marriage, and sometimes beyond.
-FGM is also known as 'female circumcision' or 'cutting', and by other terms locally
+Female Genital Mutilation/Cutting (FGM/C) is a harmful traditional practice involving the cutting or removal of the external female genitalia.
+It has existed for more than 2,000 years and is performed on girls from birth up to just before marriage and sometimes beyond.
+FGM/C is also known as "female circumcision" and by other terms locally.

 Clitoridectomy